 Food production and the food industry play an important role in the work against climate change.
 At Meira, we are among the top Finnish companies committed to this work and already in 2022 we have joined the growing international group of companies that have approved their emission reduction targets by the Science Based Targets Initiative’s impartial expert panel.
 Climate work is a key part of our responsibility work based on the UN Sustainable Development Goals.

 The emission reduction goals for Meira’s own operations (scope 1 and 2) are in line with the goal of the Paris climate agreement.
 Meira is committed to reducing the absolute scope 1 and 2 emissions resulting from its own operations by 80 percent by 2028 compared to 2019 emissions.
-Read more about the results of our climate work in 2023 here.

 In Meira’s own operations, climate work boils down to improving energy efficiency and increasing renewable energy.
 This work has been ongoing for years.
 We systematically reduce the energy demand of Meira’s operations, we use origin-verified, minimum emission-free or renewable electricity, and we have a roadmap for replacing natural gas with biogas and transitioning to renewable district heating.
 These decisions are in line with our promise “Fairly, For Far Better Moments”.